-Martin J. G. Glynn Vancouver, BC, Canada

-Director since December 2010
+Martin J. G. Glynn Vancouver, BC, Canada Director since December 2010

-Mr. Glynn is Chair of The Public Sector Pension Investment Board.
+Mr. Glynn is Chair of the Public Sector Pension Investment Board.
 He was President and Chief Executive Officer of HSBC Bank USA until his retirement in 2006.
 During his 24 years with HSBC, an international banking and financial services organization, Mr. Glynn held various senior positions including President and Chief Executive Officer of HSBC Bank Canada.
 He is a director of The American Patrons of the National Library and Galleries of Scotland and St Andrews Applied Research Limited and is on the Fund Advisory Board for Balfour Pacific Capital.
 He holds a Master of Business Administration degree.

-2018 Meeting atter 2018 Meeting attendance any directorships
+2019 Meeting attendance Other public company directorships

-Board 10 of 10 100% Husky Energy Inc. 2000 - present
+Board 11 of 11 100% Husky Energy Inc. 2000 - present

-Management 6 of 6 100% VinaCapital Vietnam 2008 - 2014
+Management Resources 6 of 6 100%

-Resources Opportunity Fund

-Risk & Conduct 4 of 4 100% Limited
+Risk & Conduct Review 6 of 6 100%

-Review

-Total 20 of 20 100%
+Total 23 of 23 100%

+Areas of expertise

+• finance accounting and actuarial • international husiness